-The simple idea here is that you should plan as much as of your SEO strategy in advance as possible, whether you’re an established site or one you just launched yesterday preparation is everything.
+The simple idea here is that you should plan as much of your SEO strategy in advance as possible, whether you’re an established site or one you just launched yesterday preparation is everything.

-The wrong way to approach a SEO campaign is to blindly run around trying to obtain as many links as possible from as many sources as possible by any means possible.
+The wrong way to approach an SEO campaign is to blindly run around trying to obtain as many links as possible from as many sources as possible by any means possible.
 By now you should know that you want to avoid unnatural link spikes from suspicious sources.

 Contrary to the sales pitch from the very persuasive link building company one burst of questionable “Top quality high PR links” isn’t enough for you to achieve sustainable & ethical online objectives.
-Much like a long distance runner you need to quick a few tricks up your sleeve and measure out your energy reserves accordingly, drip feeding is much more effective than a flood.
+Much like a long-distance runner you need to quick a few tricks up your sleeve and measure out your energy reserves accordingly, drip-feeding is much more effective than a flood.

 The Right Way